 - ISO Application Registry: The Application Registry is a required tool for application registration and risk assessment.
 Maintained by the Information Security Office.

 - NetContacts: NetContacts is a tool to inventory all of a department’s devices.
 Maintained by the Information Security Office.

 - Organizational Hierarchy System Contacts (OHSC): The OHS Contacts System is a tool used by departments to identify individuals who are authorized to perform specific roles for the department.

-- Sponsoring Department Code: The 4- or 7-character department code from the University Department System for the department that will sponsor this service.
+- Sponsoring Department Code: The four or seven-character department code from the University Department System for the department that will sponsor this service.

 - Technical Contacts: The individuals responsible for the technical implementation of the service that is utilizing UTLogin.
-They must have an intimate knowledge of the particular platform that the service is using as well as how the service is using authentication data.
 Technical contacts should be full-time employees and not student workers.

 - Policy Administrators: The individual(s) responsible for managing UTLogin WPA authorization policies.
 Policy administrators should be full-time employees and not student workers.
 The same individuals may serve as both policy administrators and technical contacts.

 - Web Policy Agent (WPA): A web policy agent installed in a web server intercepts requests from users trying to access a protected web resource, and denies access until the user has authorization to access the resource.